 Spielberg wrote the screenplay with Tony Kushner, a two-time Oscar nominee for Munich and Lincoln — both of which Spielberg directed.
 The filmmaker is himself a 19-time Oscar nominee and three-time winner, having won Best Picture and Best Director for 1993's Schindler's List and Best Director for 1998's Saving Private Ryan.
 (In 1987, he was also awarded the Irving G. Thalberg Memorial Award.)
 The music in The Fabelmans comes courtesy of another frequent Spielberg collaborator, composer John Williams (a five-time Oscar winner for Jaws, E.T. the Extra-Terrestrial and Schindler's List, among others).

-The Fabelmans opens in theaters on Nov.
+The Fabelmans had its world debut at TIFF, where it won the People's Choice Award, and opens in theaters on Nov.
 23. Watch the trailer below.